-I’m planning this trip for a foreign exchange student from Colombia, but I think this would be a great day trip for families with kids in the 10-18 range, especially if they are considering a career in architecture or history!
-Based on the request, this day is planned for a Thursday, but it would work almost any day of the week.
+I planned this trip for a foreign exchange student from Colombia, but I think this would be a great day trip for families with kids in the 10-18 range, especially if they are considering a career in architecture or history!
+Based on the request, this trip is planned for a Thursday, but it would work almost any day of the week.

 Spend some time rambling through Church Hill on the lookout for the Greek Revival, Italianate, Federal, and Queen Anne architecture styles that can be found throughout.
 Read this and this for a little background before you go.

-After lunch prepare yourself for some architecture and history rare in the US.
+After lunch prepare yourself for some unique and wonderful Richmond architecture and history.
 Agecroft Hall is an English mansion originally built between the 15th and 17th centuries.
 In the 1920s a wealthy American had the house dismantled and shipped to America where it was rebuilt in Richmond.
 The architect who oversaw the reconstruction changed the floor plan, so now we have a unique marriage between 17th century England and early 20th century America.
-The house is open from 10am – 4pm Tuesday-Saturday and 12:30 – 5pm on Sundays.
+The house is open from 10 am – 4 pm Tuesday-Saturday and 12:30 – 5 pm on Sundays.
 Tours start on the hour and half-hour and adults are $8.
 Students are $5 and children under 5 are free.

 Did I miss anything Richmond natives?